dalleyg/pyrseus/docs/source/writingplugins.rst

 *Your Repository:* If you use your own repository, users will need to call `~pyrseus.ctx.registry.register_plugin` to teach `~pyrseus.ctx.mgr.ExecutorCtx` how to find your plugin.
+They can do so:

 - at the start of each applicable script and/or notebook,